troysellers/sforceSlackInt/Slack Integration Guide.md

 ![Heroku Config](9.3 - HerokuAppConfig.png)

-You should now be able to have a conversation with your Salesforce Bot!
+You should now be able to have a conversation with your Salesforce bot!

 [![Salesforce Bot](10 - Step3Video.png)](https://youtu.be/1EPNbHi-3UY)